Yoʻldosh Aʼzamov

 Aʼzamov is widely regarded as one of the founders of the Uzbek film making industry.
 He received numerous honorary titles and awards during his lifetime, including the titles People's Artist of the Uzbek SSR (1970) and People's Artist of the USSR (1979).

 Life and work

 Yoʻldosh Aʼzamov was born on May 10, 1909, in Tashkent.
-From 1926 until 1930, Aʼzamov acted at Sovkino and Vostokkino.
+From 1926 until 1930, Aʼzamov acted at Sovkino and Vostokkino film studios.
 Starting from 1930, he acted and directed films at Uzbekfilm.
 Aʼzamov died on June 16, 1985, at the age of 75.
 He was buried at Chigʻatoy Cemetery in Tashkent.

 Aʼzamov is best known for his films Maftuningman (Delighted by You) (1958) and Oʻtgan kunlar (Days Gone By) (1967).
 Maftuningman is the first Uzbek comedy and is considered to be one of the greatest Uzbek films of all time.